ZvonimirBandic/IsingGauge/README.md

 Monte Carlo simulator of d-dimensional Ising Gauge hamiltonian

 This software is Monte Carlo simulator of Ising Gauge Hamiltonian in arbitrary d dimensions using periodic boundary conditions.
-This simulator is especially interesting for studying d=3 case.
+This simulator is especially interesting for studying d=3 case, where classical 3-dimensional Ising Gauge lattice acts as a topologicaly protected memory, offering storage of 2^3=8 topological (qu)bits (encoded in variable sector).

 Top module of the code is called IsingGaugeTop.jl.
 It includes following modules: